Even if you’ve been learning Italian for a while, you may notice that the Italian spoken in mobster movies is hard to understand.

 The most popular dialect with the Italian-American diaspora, Sicilianu, or Siculu, like Sardo, is different enough from textbook Italian to deserve separate language status.

-And also like to Sardo, it uses a fair share of the letter u, but because of the differences between the two languages, the effect is not all that similar.
+And also like Sardo, it uses a fair share of the letter u, but because of the differences between the two languages, the effect is not all that similar.

 Sicilian is much wider and rounder, for one, taking its time with syllables before they leave the mouth, resulting in a quieter sound.